traefik/traefik/docs/content/providers/file.md

 ## Provider Configuration Options

 !!! tip "Browse the Reference"
-    If you're in a hurry, maybe you'd rather go through the [File Reference](../reference/providers/file.md).
+    If you're in a hurry, maybe you'd rather go through the [static](../reference/static-configuration.md) and the [dynamic](../reference/providers/file.md) configuration references.

 ### filename (_Optional_)

 Defines the path of the configuration file.